Lucas-zz/BatePapoUOL_BackEnd/README.md

 - GET ```/messages```

-Get an array of objects with all messages in the collection of messages with the sender, the receiver, the type of message ("private_message", "message", "status"), the text and the timestamp of the message (HH:mm:ss) in the following format:
+Get an array of objects with all messages in the collection of messages with the sender, the receiver, the type of message ("private_message", "message", "status"), the text and the timestamp of the message (HH:mm:ss) in the following way:
 ```js
   [
     {